 Less than two hours from downtown Toronto, former tobacco fields have become a stylish glamping site for urbanites wanting an escape from the big city.
-Whispering Springs Wilderness Retreat provides all the necessities of a luxe boutique hotel paired within the natural beauty of Shelter Valley in Northumberland County.
+Whispering Springs Wilderness Retreat provides all the necessities of a luxe boutique hotel paired within the natural beauty of Grafton in Shelter Valley in Northumberland County.

 Manager Jenna Corcoran has hospitality in her blood: she and her extended family have an ongoing connection to nearby Ste Anne’s Spa (various family members owned, managed, and worked at the well-known spa), which led her parents to purchase land in the county.
 Seeing the growing interest in glamping, the Corcorans knew their 200 acres could transform into a lure for city dwellers who desired an eco-friendly wellness destination.

 The first glimpse of Whispering Springs is the Watering Hole, the laid-back welcome tent.
 A check-in/guest hang out area, it’s a place to chat with fellow glampers, enjoy a glass of a Prince Edward County vintage or play a board game before indulging in the quiet surrounds of your safari tent.
 Adjacent to the tent, a pavilion provides a shady spot to read while the wood walkway leads to a salt-water pool and communal fire pit.

 Guests can start their day with a yoga class, have a massage, consult a holistic nutritionist, or wander the forested paths.